Day at the Capitol

 Students — meet with your legislators at the State Capitol to advocate for the Minnesota State Grant program!
 This program provides critical support, helping make higher education possible for one out of three Minnesota college students from low- and middle-income families.
 The state invested $120 million in aid in the most recent academic year, helping more than 88,000 students.

-- Wednesday, March 20: College of Saint Benedict/Saint John’s University, Concordia University and Saint Mary’s University
+- Thursday, March 27: Bethany Lutheran College, College of Saint Benedict/Saint John’s University, Macalester College and Saint Mary’s University

 What happens at Day at the Capitol?

 You'll receive a policy and lobbying briefing including comments from House and Senate members who represent your campus.
 Then you'll meet with legislators and attend a Q&A session.
 The Minnesota Private College Council provides training and materials and makes legislative appointments for participants.
 See schedule examples.

 What students say about Day at the Capitol

 "As a State Grant recipient, I want to support the continuation and growth of the program."

 "As a private college student and a political science major, I am concerned with lowering the cost of college."

 —Mary Gleich '10, St. Mary's